AAM77/Flatiron_Code_Challenger_Group/README.md

 <br />

 ### Core Mission
-The group's core mission is to help coders become comfortable solving code challenges while successfully communicating code, analysis, and thought process during technical interviews.
-We accomplish this through mock technical interviews, where one person takes the hot seat to solve a challenge while the rest act as interviewers.
+The group's core mission is to help coders become comfortable solving code challenges under time constraints while successfully communicating their code, analysis, and thought process during technical interviews.
+We accomplish this through by placing the participant in the hot seat to solve a challenge while the rest act as interviewers.
 Afterwards, we offer help and constructive feedback while fostering and maintaining a safe and comfortable atmosphere for all of our members.
 We motivate and encourage each other to reach beyond our limits while remaining kind, courteous, understanding, mindful, and respectful towards one another.
 <br />
 <br />